canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Create a tmate client machine

-To imitate a tmate client, we can add a machine on Juju and install tmate.
+To imitate a `Tmate` client, we can add a machine on Juju and install `Tmate`.

 ```
 juju add-machine
 juju ssh 1 -- "sudo apt update && sudo apt install -y tmate"
 ```

-Copy the .tmate.conf file we previously created to the client machine.
+Copy the `.tmate.conf` file we previously created to the client machine.

 Then, register the public key of the current machine (use `ssh-keygen` to generate key files if